JielingChen/identify_master_service_agreement_changes_using_python/README.md

-# Identifying Master Service Agreement Updates Using Python
+# Identifying Master Service Agreement Changes Using Python

 In this project, I used Python to develop a tool that can be used to identify the changes that have been made in an updated Master Service Agreement(MSA).
 It consists of 6 parts:
 * 1. Web scraping to automatically download the MSA files from the website